Introduction

 Introduction.

-The scope of the tool box depends on the country and equipment.
-The following information describes the full scope of items that may be included.
+The contents of the tool box depend on the country, model equipment, and vehicle configuration.
+The following information describes the full range of items that may be included, but not every vehicle will contain every component listed.

 Fig. 144 Vehicle tool kit components (general example).